Anglican Diocese of New Westminster

-The diocese has 63 active parishes and 3 emerging faith communities with approximately 18,000 members on its parish rolls according to the recent statistics stated in the official publication Topic.
+The diocese has 62 active parishes and 4 emerging faith communities with approximately 10,000 members on its parish rolls according to the recent statistics stated in the official publication Topic.

-The diocese has traditionally been at the forefront of progressive causes in the Anglican Communion.
-In 1976, David Somerville was one of the first bishops of the Canadian Church to ordain women.
+The diocese has traditionally been at the forefront of progressive causes within the Anglican Communion.
+In 1976, David Somerville was one of the first bishops of the Canadian Church to ordain women to the priesthood (women had been ordained as deacons previously).
 In 2002, the diocese became the centre of an international controversy within the Anglican Communion due to its decision to bless same-sex unions.
 Several conservative ecclesiastical provinces in the communion, particularly those in Africa, have severed relations with the diocese over the issue (see Homosexuality and the Anglican Communion).

-At the May 11, 2016, meeting of the diocesan council the governing body of the diocese unanimously passed the following motion:
+At the May 11, 2016, meeting of the Diocesan Council (Executive Committee) the governing body of the diocese synod unanimously passed the following motion:

 That Diocesan Council, on behalf of the Diocese of New Westminster:

 I. Accept the invitation of the Episcopal Diocese of Northern Philippines to enter into a companion relationship seeking opportunities for prayer, mutual learning, and witness to the gospel (the "Companion Relationship");